vidaud/seta/seta-doc/docs/general/how-runs.md

   /natural sciences/biological sciences/zoology/entomology
 ``` -->

+##### Taxonomy in SeTA
-In SeTA, the user can define the taxonomy that is going to be used.
-After the user selects the terms that represent the broadest category he can then allocate the remaining terms to these categories.
-The user can setup the new taxonomy through the API interface.
+In SeTA, the user can define the Taxonomy that is going to be used.
+After selecting the terms that represent the broadest category, the user can assign the remaining terms to the other categories.
+The new Taxonomy can be created by the user via the API.

-{++ example of SeTA taxonomy++}
+{++ example of SeTA Taxonomy++}

 #### Document cleaning pipeline
-The document harvesting process is the first part of the whole pipeline.
+The document gathering process is the initial step in the pipeline's overall procedure.

-Documents are retrieved through different endpoints like SPARQL, SOAP, FTP or HTTP protocol parsing, from a variety of web address (URLs).
-There is often more than one document per metadata record.
+Documents are retrieved from a number of web addresses (URLs) via various endpoints such as SPARQL, SOAP, FTP, or HTTP protocol parsing.
+Per metadata record, there is frequently more than one document.

-After metadata have been harvested and interpreted, the documents must be downloaded and processed.
+The papers must be downloaded and processed after the metadata has been gathered and read.

 The typical process to create a general corpus involves: